College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Located in the suburb of Medford, Tufts is a private not-for-profit university with a fairly large student population.
-A Best Colleges rank of #40 out of 2,217 colleges nationwide means Tufts is a great university overall.
+Located in the large suburb of Medford, Tufts is a private not-for-profit university with a large student population.
+A Best Colleges rank of #40 out of 2,217 schools nationwide means Tufts is a great university overall.

-There were about 139 visual & performing arts students who graduated with this degree at Tufts in the most recent year we have data available.
-After graduation, visual & performing arts degree recipients generally earn around $28,325 at the beginning of their careers.
+There were about 161 visual & performing arts students who graduated with this degree at Tufts in the most recent data year.
+After graduating, visual & performing arts degree recipients usually make an average of $28,325 in their early careers.

 More information about a degree in visual & performing arts from Tufts University